Friday, October 25, 2024

 The really important bit.
 Nothing in life is more important.

-Jesus of course understands what is necessary.
-The experience is obviously not the same for everyone.
+The experience is not exactly the same for everyone.
 Some just slowly realise they now believe, often when very young.
-Actually the terminology 'born again' is never used in association with an individual being saved in the New Testament.
-Instead, when people come to Christ, we see other words used.
 If there is a formula, it is 'Repent, believe and be baptised'.

 That fits with Romans 10.